jeromerg/NCase/README.md

 ### Combine

-You can combine existing sets together to generate a full test case scenario:
+With NCase, you can combine definitions together in order to build a full test scenario.
+For example, you can combine the previously defined sets of software, hardware and user configurations together:

 <!--# Combine -->
 ```C#